 The world's favourite root vegetable, the potato comes in innumerable varieties.
 A member of…

-- 2 garlic clove, finely chopped or crushed
+- 2 garlic cloves, finely chopped or crushed

 - 400g can chopped tomatoes

 A member of the nightshade family (along with aubergines, peppers and chillies), tomatoes are in…